gdsbook/book/notebooks/03_spatial_data.md

 gt_polygons.head()
 ```

 Each row of this table is a single country.
-Each country only has two features: the administrative name of the country and the geometry of the country's boundary.
-The name of the country is encoded in the `ADMIN` column using the Python `str` type, which is used to store text-based data.
-The geometry of the country's boundary is stored in the `geometry` column, and is encoded using a special class in Python that is used to represent geometric objects.
+Each country only has two features:
+the administrative name of the country and the geometry of the country's
+boundary.
+The name of the country is encoded in the `ADMIN` column using the
+Python `str` type, which is used to store text-based data.
+The geometry of the
+country's boundary is stored in the `geometry` column, and it is encoded using a special class in Python that is used to represent geometric objects.
 As with other table-based data structures in Python, every row and column have an index that identifies them uniquely and is rendered in bold on the left-hand side of the table.
 This geographic table is an instance of the `geopandas.GeoDataFrame` object, used throughout Python's ecosystem to represent geographic data.

 Geographic tables store geographic information as an additional column.
 But, how is this information encoded?
 To see, we can check the type of the object in the first row: